rightoneducation/righton-app/README.md

 Locate the `build.gradle` file in `node_modules/amazon-cognito-identity.js/android`, find the line mentioned in the `dependencies` object, and change `implementation` to `compile`.
 <br>
 <br>
-If you receive a `hasteImpl returning the same name for different files` error in your packager.
-This is due to identical path names created by AWS Amplify.
+If you receive a `hasteImpl returning the same name for different files` error in your packager: This is due to identical path names created by AWS Amplify.
 To fix this issue, simply drag the `#current-cloud-backend` folder from `${root}/amplify` out, restart the packager and run again.

 ### Contributing

-We welcome contributions from all, and each contribution truly makes a difference.
+We welcome contributions from all, and each contribution makes a difference!
 Please report issues directly to us or make pull requests for any features or bug fixes.
-Our app strives to create an environment where students (and teachers alike) feel more comfortable with and less intimidated by making mistakes in math class -- indeed, that's how we all take our learning to the next level.
-In a similar way, we always appreciate help and guidance with fixing our bugs -- that's how we take our own work to the next level!

-Please refer to our [Contribution Guide](https://github.com/righton-dev/righton-app/tree/master/CONTRIBUTING.md).
+Please refer to our [Contribution Guide](https://github.com/righton-dev/righton-app/tree/master/CONTRIBUTING.md) for further details.

 ### Additional Documentation